rishiraj1209/githubDemo/README.md

 # githubDemo
-This is a demo for git &amp github class.
+This is a demo for git & github class.